We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 A crumpet is a thick, yeasted pancake cooked in metal rings inside of a skillet.
 They have a spongy, doughy texture and distinctive holes on top, which is perfect for letting melted butter soak into the crumpet.

 What’s the difference between an English muffin and a crumpet?

-- Crumpets are made from a thick batter and are traditionally cooked only on one side.
+- rumpets are made from a thick batter and are traditionally cooked only on one side.
 They are cooked in rings to hold their shape.

 - Pikelets are a type of pancake usually made without yeast.
-They resemble crumpets, but are much thinner and are cooked without rings.
+They are much thinner and are cooked without rings.

-Crumpets most likely originated in Wales.
-Cakes baked on griddles, such as crumpets or Welsh cakes, were popular because they didn’t require an oven.
+They most likely originated in Wales.
+Cakes baked on griddles, such as Welsh cakes, were popular because they didn’t require an oven.
 The griddle was a flat piece of iron set over top of a fire, acting much like a skillet on a modern stovetop.

 Why do crumpets have holes?

 The fermenting yeast in the crumpet batter produces little bubbles of gas.
 When the batter hits the hot pan, the heat encourages the bubbles to rise to the top of the crumpet, creating the holes.

 They actually are good for you, in moderation of course.
 They’re low fat and low carb, plus they contain a lot of fiber and protein to keep you full.

 They can easily be made vegan.
 Just substitute water for the milk and use olive oil instead of butter to grease the crumpet rings.